DSIN-INSA-Strasbourg/Hermes/plugins/attributes/ldapPasswordHash/README.md

 # default_hash_types settings : SMD5, SSHA, SSHA256, SSHA512
 ldap_password_hashes: "{{ PASSWORD_CLEAR | ldapPasswordHash }}"

-# Will contain a list with only the SSHA512 hashe of PASSWORD_CLEAR
+# Will contain a list with only the SSHA512 hashes of PASSWORD_CLEAR
 ldap_password_hashes: "{{ PASSWORD_CLEAR | ldapPasswordHash('SSHA512') }}"

 # Will contain a list with only the SSHA256 and SSHA512 hashes of PASSWORD_CLEAR